 Now is the time for judgment on this world; now the prince of this world will be driven out (John 12:31).

-His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms (the Greek says, "in the heavenlies.”
+His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms (the Greek language says, “in the heavenlies.”
 Ephesians 3:10).

 Satan and his demons do not want you to understand the full implications of the verse above.
-If I understand it correctly, Paul is saying that it is God’s intent and plan for you and me, the church, to stand in full opposition against demonic rulers and authorities that are invisible around us.
+If I understand it correctly, Paul says that it is God's intent and plan for you and me, the Church, to stand in complete opposition against demonic rulers and authorities that are invisible around us.
 We are to declare to them through our faith in God that they no longer have any legal ground to stand on, that this territory that we stand on belongs to God and that they should leave.
 Remember that this was the reason why Christ died!
-Not only to buy you out of Satan’s dominion by His death on the cross but also to empower you to stand as a soldier of Christ in full opposition to every evil work around you.
+Not only to buy you out of Satan’s dominion by His death on the cross but also to empower you to stand as a soldier of Christ in entire opposition to every evil work around you.
 We can begin to take the authority that Christ has given us and rule over the evil rulers and authorities in the heavenly realms.

 …All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations…teaching them to obey everything I have commanded you (Matthew 28:18-20).
 What did He command them?
-He commanded them to heal the sick, cast out demons and to preach the gospel (Luke 9:1-2, Luke 10:9, 17).
+He commanded them to heal the sick, cast out demons, and preach the gospel (Luke 9:1-2, Luke 10:9, 17).

 “…anyone who has faith in me will do what I have been doing…You may ask me for anything in my name and I will do it (John 14:12-14).

-Christ, by virtue of His death on the cross, has nullified every claim that Satan had against any of us that are in Christ.
-The authority that Satan once exercised against us has passed to the Lord Jesus Christ and all those that are in covenant relationship with Him—the Body of Christ, the Church of the Living God.
+By virtue of His death on the cross, Christ has nullified every claim that Satan had against any of us that are in Christ.
+The authority that Satan once exercised against us has passed to the Lord Jesus Christ and all those in covenant relationship with Him—the Body of Christ, the Church of the Living God.
 We are to exercise His authority under the leadership and empowerment of the Holy Spirit.
 No matter how young or how old we are, we Christians are made ambassadors of God (2 Corinthians 5:20).
 In a legal and spiritual sense, we have been given power of attorney to exercise the will of heaven upon the earth.
 The only hindrance to the exercise of our authority is our lack of faith in God.
-In the same way that electricity flows through copper cable, so faith is the channel to the authority and power of God to see healings and other supernatural phenomena.
+In the same way that electricity flows through copper cable, faith is the channel to the authority and power of God to see healings and other supernatural phenomena.